X16Community/faq/README.md

-# pages
+# Commander X16

-Static pages and FAQ for Commander X16 Forum and web site
+Please see the FAQ for more information.